 How To Avoid Spiraling Into Negative Thinking

 It’s raining in Los Angeles today.
 I usually prefer the sun.
-I opened my eyes this morning and took note of my sensations, how I was feeling physically and emotionally.
+I opened my eyes this morning and took note of how I was feeling physically and emotionally.
 Everything felt pretty even.

 But then, as I listened to the pitter patter of raindrops falling on my kitchen window, I reached for a coffee mug.
-My hand landed on a beautiful gift from my ex, a mug I’ve rarely drank out of these past eight months.
+My hand landed on a beautiful gift from my ex, a mug I’ve rarely drank out of in the eight months since he left.
 As I pulled it toward me I felt a sense of clarity and gratitude.

-Most of the time, when it comes to my ex, I have to consciously focus on feeling gratitude.
-I have to work on gratitude.
+Most of the time, when it comes to my ex, I have to work on gratitude.
 But this time it just washed over me.
 It was a brief moment.
 My mind didn’t linger on him.
 It was a simple moment of feeling love and contentment for everything that has come before, everything that is right now, and everything that is working its way to me.

 So I’m feeling pretty good today.
 Yesterday, on the other hand, I didn’t feel as connected.
 It wasn’t a bad day by any means.
 But it wasn’t a day where the gratitude was just flowing in.
 It just felt a little more challenging.